yuap94/yuap94/README.md

 ### Contributor

-- [gmx2qmmm](https://github.com/gmx2qmmm/gmx2qmmm_portable)—a python interface for Quantum mechanics/Molecular mechanics (QM/MM) computation
+- [gmx2qmmm](https://github.com/gmx2qmmm/gmx2qmmm_portable)—a python interface for Quantum mechanics/Molecular mechanics (QM/MM) calculation

 <!--
 **yuap94/yuap94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.